Gwokhov/dropping-canvas/README.md

 ## Introduction

-💧 DroppingCanvas is a lightweight (only **4.86 KB**) physics tool which can help you generate random motive image object simply on canvas.
+💧 DroppingCanvas is a lightweight (**5 KB**) physics tool which can help you generate random motive image object simply on canvas.
 It is inspired by [sprinkler](https://github.com/axelpale/sprinkler), and DroppingCanvas also provide more flexible and modern APIs.

 [Demo](https://gwokhov.github.io/dropping-canvas/demo/index.html)